yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/rangeformat-list-borders.md

 ---
-title: "List borders"
+title: "List workbookRangeBorders"
-description: "Retrieve a list of rangeborder objects."
+description: "Retrieve a list of workbookRangeBorder objects."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# List borders
+# List workbookRangeBorders

 Namespace: microsoft.graph

-Retrieve a list of rangeborder objects.
+Retrieve a list of workbookRangeBorder objects.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).